syncfusion-content/flutter-docs/Flutter/pyramid-chart/selection.md

 * [`pointIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/pointIndex.html) - specifies the point index value.
 * [`seriesIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/seriesIndex.html) - specifies the series index value and this is an optional parameter.
 By default it will be considered as 0.

->Note :- The [`enableMultiSelection`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/enableMultiSelection.html) is also applicable for this but, it is based on the API values specified in the chart.
+N>: The [`enableMultiSelection`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/enableMultiSelection.html) is also applicable for this but, it is based on the API values specified in the chart.

 {% highlight dart %}